-The gain on disposal of properties, plants, and equipment, net was \$10.3 million and \$7.0 million for 2016 and 2015, respectively.
-Refer to Note 4 to the Consolidated Financial Statements included in Item 8 of this Form 10-K for additional information.
+The gain on disposal of properties, plants, and equipment, net was \$0.4 million and \$10.3 million for 2017 and 2016, respectively.
+See Note 4 of the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K for additional information.